moxystudio/next-with-moxy/docusaurus/docs/what-is-included/environment-variables.md

 ---
 id: environment-variables
-title: Environment Variables
+title: Environment variables
-sidebar_label: Environment Variables
+sidebar_label: Environment variables
 ---

 This boilerplate is setup to use [`dotenv`](https://www.npmjs.com/package/dotenv) to facilitate loading environment variables from the `.env` file.
 We already provide an `.env.sample` file, which you can clone to a `.env` file so you have a starting point with all the environment variables suitable for development.